mjanssen/graduation-frontend-setups/README.md

 ### Brotip :+1:

-If you do not have `yarn` installed, you should consider installing it.
+If you do not have `yarn` installed, you should consider installing it ([Installation page of Yarn](https://yarnpkg.com/lang/en/docs/install/)).
 Using `yarn` will speed up the installation of your dependencies.
 Check out their [stats vs npm](https://yarnpkg.com/lang/en/compare/).
 Or if you want a less biased test, check out [this git repo](https://github.com/appleboy/npm-vs-yarn).